-To explicitly evaluate the diversity of the instructions in a metric-driven manner, we follow established practices recommended in \citet{zhu2018texygenbenchmarkingplatformtext, perez2022redteaminglanguagemodels, tevet2021evaluatingevaluationdiversitynatural} and employ two metrics: SelfBLEU score and Sentence-BERT embedding distances \citep{reimers-gurevych-2019-sentence}.
+To explicitly evaluate the diversity of the instructions in a metric-driven manner, we follow established practices recommended by \citet{zhu2018texygenbenchmarkingplatformtext, perez2022redteaminglanguagemodels, tevet2021evaluatingevaluationdiversitynatural} and employ two metrics: SelfBLEU scores and Sentence-BERT embedding distances~\citep{reimers-gurevych-2019-sentence}.
 These metrics capture different facets of diversity.
-SelfBLEU measures diversity in the form of text, while embedding distances measure diversity in the semantics of text.
-For SelfBLEU scores, we compute the average SelfBLEU scores using $n$-grams for $n \in \{2, 3, 4, 5\}$, following the approach suggested by \citet{zhu2018texygenbenchmarkingplatformtext}.
-We use the implementation of the SelfBLEU metric in \citet{alihosseini-etal-2019-jointly}.
+SelfBLEU measures surface-level textual diversity, while embedding distances measure semantic diversity.
+For SelfBLEU, we compute average scores using $n$-grams for $n \in \{2, 3, 4, 5\}$, following the approach suggested by \citet{zhu2018texygenbenchmarkingplatformtext}.
+We use the implementation of the SelfBLEU metric by \citet{alihosseini-etal-2019-jointly}.
 Further details are available in \autoref{sec:app_diversity}.

-\autoref{tab:diversity} demonstrates that \approach-generated instructions achieve substantial diversity improvements in both textual and semantic dimensions, attaining or even surpassing the diversity level of crowdsourced test questions through a low-cost automated process.
+\autoref{tab:diversity} demonstrates that \approach-synthesized instructions achieve substantial diversity improvements in both textual and semantic dimensions, attaining or even surpassing the diversity level of crowdsourced test questions through a low-cost automated process.